ice-leng/sponge/README.md

 </div>

 **Sponge** is a powerful `Go` development framework.
-Its core concept revolves around reverse-engineering modular code by parsing `JSON`, `SQL`, or `Protobuf` files.
+Its core concept revolves around reverse-engineering modular code by parsing `SQL`, `Protobuf`, and `JSON` files.
 The generated code can be flexibly and seamlessly assembled into various types of complete backend services (`similar to the characteristics of sponge cells, where disassembled sponge cells can automatically recombine into a new sponge`).

-Sponge provides an all-in-one solution for project development, covering code generation, development, testing, API documentation, and deployment, significantly enhancing development efficiency, reducing complexity, and enabling high-quality projects with a "low-code approach".
+Sponge provides an all-in-one solution for project development with outstanding engineering capabilities, covering code generation, development, testing, API documentation, and deployment, significantly enhancing development efficiency, reducing complexity, and enabling high-quality projects with a "low-code approach".

 <br>